Looking for freelance programming jobs? There are plenty of them out there, and this article will show you exactly where

 You can also search for part time freelance programming jobs, or filter your search by contract work.
 The site also has a useful freelance programming salary predictor.

 - Need to boost your programming skills?
-Why not take a look at some training platforms like SkillShare or LinkedIn Learning?
+Why not take a look at some training platforms like LinkedIn Learning?

 - Want some general freelance tips – how about a huge list of 50 of them?!

 - Looking for other ways to find clients?
 This will help.